NOTE: Analysis is mixed in with the relation of

 Earlier in this part, we had seen the picture of "Cooper" at his mansion that was later owned by the girl from Ipanema.
 This seems like a simple joke.
 However, Tom Jobim and Vinicius de Moraes, who wrote "The Girl from Ipanema" had also written music for Black Orpheus...and this is where I look at this extended sweeping incident in the Bang Bang and consider if there is a relationship to Black Orpheus.

 "The Girl from Ipanema" was intended for a musical about, it's said, a Martian who arrives in the middle of carnavale and is attracted to a girl in a bikini.
 This was after Black Orpheus, which is also a film that takes place during carnavale.
 It is the Orpheus and Eurydice myth.
 Orpheus is a singer.
 Eurydice is his lover and is killed during carnavale.
 In a striking sequence, Orpheus goes to the Bureau of Missing Persons to look for her.
 There is no one there.
 It's empty but for a janitor sweeping up, who says that all that is there, in this tall skyscraper (in contrast to the earthier physicality of carnavale), are piles and piles of papers.
 As he says, no one is ever found here.
 Indeed, once their names enter, they become missing, and that's that, they are never found.
 The sweeping janitor turns out to be Orpheus' guide to the underworld.
-He takes him down spiral steps to where a religious rite is being performed in which individuals are possessed by the spirits of the dead and thus are able to speak.
-(Indeed, this can be called being "ridden", where the person acts as a horse and the spirit that possesses them, either the deceased or god/goddess, rides them.
-And if Lynch/Frost are referring to Black Orpheus we then need to look back at Cooper-Dougie's first words having to do with getting "two rides" from Jade.)
-In the Orpheus story, sound, music is vital.
-His song is the means by which he gains the sympathy of the underworld, who agree to let Eurydice return with him, as long as he doesn't look back at her as they make their return.
-Storytellers interpret this myth differently, and in Black Orpheus, after he is encouraged by the janitor to sing, he hears Eurydice.
+He takes him down spiral steps to where a Vodun/Voodoo religious rite is being performed in which individuals are possessed by the spirits of the dead and thus are able to speak.
+Indeed, this can be called being "ridden", where the person acts as a horse and the spirit that possesses them, either the deceased or a god/goddess, rides them.
+And if Lynch/Frost are referring to Black Orpheus we then need to look back at Cooper-Dougie's first words having to do with getting "two rides" from Jade.
+In the Orpheus story, music is vital.
+His song is the means by which he gains the sympathy of the underworld, it being agreed to let Eurydice return with him, as long as Orpheus doesn't look back at her as they make their return.
+Storytellers interpret this myth differently, and in Black Orpheus, after Orpheus is encouraged by the janitor to sing, he hears Eurydice.
 He is told to not look back, that it is only by hearing her voice he may keep her.
 But that is not enough.
 He must physically hold her.
-He turns around and sees that it's an old woman who is speaking, she being a medium for Eurydice, being ridden by her.
+He turns around and sees that it's an old woman who is speaking, she being a medium for Eurydice, being ridden by her, she is Eurydice's horse.
 Orpheus refuses this, exclaims he has been tricked and runs out.
 Eurydice is lost to him.

 A reason I pay attention to this is due the sweeper, janitor, and the sweeper-janitor being in a place of music.
 Many viewers will wonder at the "why" of the importance of the music, why Lynch/Frost allot in nearly every episode some time for a musical performance at the Bang Bang.
 Some will think it is simply to eat up time, and that may be part of it for all I know.
 But I prefer to think it exemplifies music as a gate to the "underworld", to the past, to "spirits" of a sort, music and sounds returning the vitality of certain memories, people, experiences in a way that no other medium can do.
 Every song, if the lyrics are examined, seems to be relevant to what's going on in the series.